Current Lab Members

 Nathan Durand - Research Assistant

-Nathan Durand is a Physiotherapist working in inpatient Complex Care at Parkwood Institute.
-He received his Bachelor’s of Health Science (BHSc) and Master of Physical Therapy (MPT) From Western University, and has been working in musculoskeletal and neurological rehabilitation since beginning his career in 2019.
+Nathan is a Physiotherapist working in inpatient Complex Care at Parkwood Institute.
+He received his Bachelor of Health Science and Master of Physical Therapy from Western University.
+He has been working in musculoskeletal and neurological rehabilitation since beginning his career in 2019.
 Nathan enjoys walking with and learning from his patients every day, and has a passion for furthering his knowledge both clinically and academically.
 He has a passion for neuroscience and is seeking to contribute to research that connects science with rehabilitation.
 Nathan is excited to support the Peters Lab with new research on the use of fNIRS and FES cycling in the stroke population.
 Beyond work, you can often find Nathan spending time with his family, doing puzzles, and reading science fiction.

 Justin Watts - MSc Student

-Justin is a Mater’s student in the Neuroscience program at the University of Western Ontario.
-His Master’s research is focused on investigating the effects of various lower extremity somatosensory stimulation and posture variation on cortical activation using fNIRS in healthy participants to examine naturalistic mobility.
-He completed his Bachelor’s degree at the University of Western Ontario with an Honours Specialization in Kinesiology.
-Outside of the lab, he enjoys travelling, exercising, and spending time with friends and family.
+Justin is a Master of Science student in the Neuroscience program at Western University.
+His research focuses on investigating the effects of various lower extremity somatosensory stimulation and posture variation on cortical activation using fNIRS in healthy participants to examine naturalistic mobility.
+He completed his Bachelor of Arts at Western with an Honours Specialization in Kinesiology.
+Outside of the lab, Justin enjoys travelling, exercising, and spending time with friends and family.

-Emma Wardhaugh is a summer research student.
-She will be examining the effect of posture and foot somatosensory input on brain activation using fNIRS technology.
-She has completed her undergraduate at Western University with an Honours Specialization in Health Sciences with Biology and will begin studying medicine at Schulich in the fall.
-In her free time, Emma enjoys going to the gym, cooking, and hiking.
+Emma was a summer research student through the NSERC Undergraduate Summer Research Internship.
+Her research examined the effect of posture and foot somatosensory input on brain activation using fNIRS technology.
+She completed a Bachelor of Health Sciences at Western with an Honours Specialization in Health Sciences with Biology.
+She began studying Medicine at the Schulich School of Medicine & Dentistry in fall 2022.